duritong/trocla/README.md

 Password hashes for PostgreSQL servers.
 Requires the option `username` to be set to the username to which the password will be assigned.

+### bcrypt

+You are able to tune the [cost factor of bcrypt](https://github.com/codahale/bcrypt-ruby#cost-factors) by passing the option `cost`.
+Note: ruby bcrypt does not support a [cost > 31](https://github.com/codahale/bcrypt-ruby/blob/master/lib/bcrypt/password.rb#L45).

 ### x509

 This format takes a set of additional options.
 Required are: